codeforboston/cliff-effects/README.md

 3. If you have [nodejs](https://nodejs.org/en/), version 5.0+ is desired.
 If you don't, [install it](https://nodejs.org/en/download/).
 If you don't know, do `node --version` in your terminal/command prompt.
 If you don't get a number, you don't have it.
 4. In your command prompt/terminal, do `npm install`.
 This might take a few minutes.
 Now you'll be able to try out the current UI or play with the code!
 5. Do `npm start` in terminal to automatically open a new browser tab and see a local version of the site.
 Works best in Chrome.
+5a. npm bug workaround: please run `git checkout .` after any instances of running `npm install`.
+This is to circumvent a bug affecting the integrity of the package-lock.json file.
 6. Saved changes will automatically be reflected in-browser.
 If you don't see the changes, refresh the page.
 If nothing has changed, ask for help!
 7. Press cltr+c to stop the local server that you have running.